Plant Help

 • I kill every plant, will I be able to keep these alive?

-• Is hydroponically grown food safe to eat?
+• Is food grown hydroponically safe to eat?

 • Plant Germination Time